Ukrainian Christmas Eve Tradition

 Mahi Mahi in Veggie Casserole.

 Next, you will be served varenyky (pierogi) with various fillings, or very tasty gluten-free varenyky, if that is your preference.
 These are followed by meatless holubtsi (cabbage rolls) filled with rice/mushroom filling, or buckwheat filling.
-There is always plenty of very tasty mushroom gravy made out of really flavorful imported dried mushrooms.
-Some menus include a casserole of cabbage with beans, other bean dishes, as well as pickled mushrooms.
+There is always plenty of very tasty mushroom gravy made out of really flavorful imported dried mushrooms to smother on your holubtsi or verenyky.
+There also may be a casserole of cabbage with beans, other bean dishes, as well as pickled mushrooms.

 Vegetarian Cabbage Rolls – Holubtsi